rashedtalukder/ai-gbb-learning-shop/pricing/README.md

 Now, let's give a quick string to test our ChatGPT completions endpoint by adding `&prompt=hello` to the very end of the URL.
 It'll look something like `https://<your function name>.azurewebsites.net/api/chat?code=<your access token>&prompt=hello`

+We can send many requests using the little script in the file **prompt_ddos.py**.
+Go to the **pricing** folder (one level up) and run the command `python prompt_ddos.py`.
+Input the items the script asks for.
+Recommend at least 20 requests.

 ## Gather Metrics and Calculate Pricing

 ### Functions Costing